OMAV updates - Ataxia UK

 Read the full press release here.

-Reata Pharmaceuticals have released a press release regarding their New Drug Application (NDA) to the US FDA for Omaveloxolone for the treatment of Friedreich’s ataxia.
+Reata Pharmaceuticals have released a press release regarding their New Drug Application (NDA) to the US FDA for omaveloxolone for the treatment of Friedreich’s ataxia.
 They state that they are looking forward to working with the US FDA on its review of their NDA throughout this year.
-If Omaveloxolone is approved by the FDA, they are preparing to launch the treatment in early 2023.
+If omaveloxolone is approved by the FDA, they are preparing to launch the treatment in early 2023.

 In this press release, they also gave an update on the status of their application with the European Medicines Agency (EMA).
 They are continuing to complete the regulatory procedures and submissions required prior to filing a Marketing Authorization Application (“MAA”) in Europe for approval of omaveloxolone.
 They plan to submit an MAA to the EMA in the fourth quarter of 2022.